-To align with the new state laws, if you require your child to have a mobile phone or Smart Watch for school purposes, they are to be placed in the office bag in the morning and they will be held securely in the office until the end of the day when the office bag is returned to the classroom.
+If you require your child to have a mobile phone or Smart Watch for school purposes, they are to be placed in the office bag in the morning and they will be held securely in the office until the end of the day when the office bag is returned to the classroom.
 Other electronic devices, such as iPods are not permitted at school.